 ABOUT THE PROJECT

 The museum tells the story of how the rail line was important to Michigan's transportation history and the significance of Grass Lake and Jackson County in its development and operation.
 The museum is located at 142 West Michigan Avenue, within the central business district of Grass Lake, Michigan.
 Development of the site has included a complete renovation of the existing structure into a modern museum with available community use space.
 Alternative considerations include the construction of a turn of the century railway and the acquisition of a turn of the century horse drawn trolley car operating near the museum; enhancing the interactivity of the museum and displaying a precursor to electric railway systems and the interurban system.
-For more on the details of the Lost Railway Museum, check the website at https://lostrailwaymuseum.org/ or facebook at www.facebook.com/lostrailwaymuseum.
+For more on the details of the Lost Railway Museum, check the website for current hours of operation at https://lostrailwaymuseum.org/ or facebook at www.facebook.com/lostrailwaymuseum.
 You can arrange for group tours by calling (517) 522-9500, or, by logging in for a tour at the webiste address listed above.
 For a recent look at the Museum click on the link below for the visit of WCMU's Destination Michign segment highlighting its visit to the Lost Railway Museum;